BitcoinSchema/go-1sat-ord/README.md

 # go-1sat-ord

-A package for creating 1sat ordinals on Bitcoin SV.
+A package for creating 1sat Ordinals on Bitcoin SV.

 ### Usage